 - Patients ran out of medication and were unable to get their medication from their regular doctor

 Patients who require medication urgently and cannot obtain a prescription immediately have few options to obtain necessary drugs.
 In this post I will talk about the following:

-NUMSAS: requirements for an emergency prescription
+- Getting an emergency prescription

 Patients who require urgent medication, previously prescribed by a GP, may be supplied with required medication after a referral from NHS 111 service is made to a pharmacy.
-In the first instance, patients are advised to contact a pharmacy over the phone.
-The immediate need for medication is assessed by a pharmacist after initial contact is made.
+Patients who wish to get an emergency prescription must call NHS 111 service and explain the situation.

 An emergency prescription can be produced only after calling NHS 111 service and after a consultation with a pharmacist at their professional discretion.
 Patients cannot go directly to a pharmacy and request an emergency prescription under this scheme.